 A strategic approach to growth provides for a clear and effective decision-making process that allows City Council to decide directly on the coordination of growth and servicing within the Plan Area.
-This process helps to ensure that development in the Plan Area proceeds in an efficient and costeffective manner in coordination with the municipal budgeting and strategic growth implementation processes.
+This process helps to ensure that development in the Plan Area proceeds in an efficient and cost-effective manner in coordination with municipal budgeting and strategic growth implementation processes.
 This process involves the application of a Growth Management Overlay ("Overlay") to the Plan Area as depicted on Map 12: Growth Management Overlay.
 The Overlay is used to direct development in the Plan Area to lands where strategic growth issues have been resolved and the Overlay has been removed.
-Growth Management Overlay decisions are made by City Council through the Comprehensive Citywide Growth Strategy, in alignment with the municipal budgeting process.
+Overlay decisions are made by City Council through the Comprehensive Citywide Growth Strategy, in alignment with the municipal budgeting process.

-This section outlines policies that ensure development within the Plan Area is aligned to the municipal budgeting and strategic growth implementation processes.
+To ensure that development within the Plan Area is aligned to the municipal budgeting and strategic growth implementation processes.

-- 1. Development shall not occur on lands that have a Growth Management Overlay. - 2.
-An amendment to the Plan approved by Council is required to remove a portion of the Growth Management Overlay prior to Land Use Amendment approval.
-The Overlay shall be removed in accordance with the NCPG and in alignment with the Comprehensive Citywide Growth Strategy process. - 3.
-Consideration for Overlay removal will be conducted in alignment with The City's municipal budgeting process.
+- 1. Development shall not occur on lands that have a Overlay. - 2.
+An amendment to the Plan approved by Council is required to remove a portion of the Overlay prior to Land Use Amendment approval.
+The Overlay shall be removed in accordance with the NCPG and in alignment with the Comprehensive Citywide Growth Strategy process. - Consideration for Overlay removal will be conducted in alignment with The City's municipal budgeting process.